What George Bernard Shaw Can Teach Modern Critics

 SHOULD MORE CRITICS BE LIKE GEORGE BERNARD SHAW?

-In 1895, George Bernard Shaw - Irish playwright / critic / eponym for a Canadian theatre festival - wandered into a theatre to watch Augustin Daly's production of A Midsummer Night's Dream.
+In 1895, George Bernard Shaw - Irish playwright/critic/future-eponym- for-a-Canadian-theatre-festival - wandered into a theatre to watch Augustin Daly's production of A Midsummer Night's Dream.
 He immediately regretted it.
-Oberon and Puck were played by women and all the fairies were fitted with blinking lights that ran on portable batteries (one has to wonder what sort of cumbersome battery was being used at the time and how this was worked this into the performance).
+Oberon and Puck were played by women, and all the fairies were fitted with blinking lights that ran on portable batteries.
 Daly was one of the most successful theatrical men of his time, but you wouldn't know it by reading Shaw:

-Pierce goes on to say that a great Shakesperean critic is one "who makes you see something in the play that you have not seen before"; I'd remove the qualifier and say that this should be what we expect of all our critics, whether they're reviewing a production of Hamlet or a restaurant on Yelp.
-This is not always the case in the digital age, where people stuff their critiques into 140 characters or less..
-Sergei Dovlatov once said "I don't care what they write about me, I just care when they don't write", but, as for me, I don't care what people write about me but it really bothers me when it's badly written.
+Pierce goes on to say that a great Shakespearean critic is one "who makes you see something in the play that you have not seen before"; I'd remove the qualifier and say that this should be what we expect of all our critics, whether they're reviewing a production of Hamlet or a restaurant on Yelp.
+This is not always the case in the digital age, where people stuff their critiques into brief online post.
+Sergei Dovlatov once said, "I don't care what they write about me, I just care when they don't write".
+As for me, I don't care what people write about me, but it really bothers me when it's badly written.

-I respect Shaw for this and I'm always looking for examples of his kind in the modern age.
-To be sure, everyone takes to Twitter and Facebook to voice their opinions and artists have no problem becoming social or political activists when the moment (or the paycheck) suits them.
-But there are few artists who continue to both work and routinely write extended critiques on their colleagues.
+I respect Shaw for this, and I'm always looking for examples of his kind in the modern age.
+To be sure, everyone takes to X and Facebook to voice their opinions, and artists have no problem becoming social or political activists when the moment (or the paycheck) suits them.
+But few artists continue to both work and routinely write extended critiques on their colleagues.
 Often, the ones who do slip into the Shavian mode are the artists who have achieved such monumental success that they no longer have to fear reprisal - see John Updike, Margaret Atwood, or Joyce Carol Oates.

-In 1895, Shaw had not achieved such prestige and it's this that makes his writings so much more brave.
-I'm sure such bravery still exists; I only wish it was more prominently on display.
+In 1895, Shaw had not achieved such prestige, and it's this that makes his writings so much braver.
+I'm sure such bravery still exists; I only wish it were more prominently on display.

 NOTES